ADeBona/LfD-Zero-Torque-Mode-Franka-Robot/README.md

    - `config/franka_example_controllers.yaml`
    - `cfg/compliance_param.cfg`
    - `include/pseudo_inversion.h`
+   - etc...

-   To handle this, a fully automated script has been created.
+   A fully automated script has been created to handle this.

    1. **Make the script executable:**
       To ensure the script can be executed, run: